HerrDoctorPep/Astronomy/README.md

 # Astronomy

 Simulate impact of gravity on celestial bodies.

+This is programmed as a numerical solution to the multi-body problem:
-Rather than programming the orbits, aim is to program the differential equations and work from there.
+Rather than programming the orbits, I programmed the differential equations.
+Starting point is Newton's formula:
+\[ F = G * m_1 * m_2 / r^2 \]

+For now I only added the Sun and the inner 4 planets (Mercury, Venus, Earth., Mars)